Skip to main content

 Members are expected to miss no more than two meetings per semester and attend at least two other library programs per semester.

-Applications are available May 1–31.
-Applications, Letters of Recommendation, and Volunteer Agreement and Release forms are due by the end of May, and acceptance emails are sent out before July 1.
+Applications for the Youth Library Council are available beginning May 1.
+Applications, Letters of Recommendation, and Volunteer Agreement and Release forms are due by May 15, and acceptance emails are sent out before July 1.

 Youth Library Council